Lemon Curd Bars

 I beat you to half of them. 😉

 Such a great spring dessert!!
-Love lemon!
+Love the lemon flavor in these bars!

 Thank you Tisha!
 I too think of spring when I eat it!